ATCOR: Criticism

 Criticism of the ATCOR concept often revolves around its assumptions.
-A popular criticism of the theory is that its reliance on perfectly elastic supply of labor and capital oversimplifies real-world economic dynamics.
-Gaffney himself acknowledged in his introductory paper on the subject that the supply of labor may not always be perfectly elastic, but noted "so some of the revenue gains may be 'lost' in higher wage rates, but on the whole higher wage rates are socially desirable, and serve to lower many public costs".'^{:4} It could also be said that ATCOR does not conclusively prove that a single tax system based on land value (as envisioned by Georgists) would generate sufficient revenue to replace current taxation systems.
+A popular criticism of the theory is that its reliance on a perfectly elastic supply of labor and capital oversimplifies real-world economic dynamics.
+Gaffney himself acknowledged in his introductory paper on the subject that the supply of labor may not always be perfectly elastic, but noted "so some of the revenue gains may be 'lost' in higher wage rates, but on the whole higher wage rates are socially desirable, and serve to lower many public costs".
+It could also be said that ATCOR does not conclusively prove that a single tax system based on land value (as envisioned by Georgists) would generate sufficient revenue to replace current taxation systems.